 So following a few of your favorite companies could be a great way to get notified.

 Another way companies do this is through their community forums.
 Usually, these are official forums.

-For example, when Spotify wanted testers to test Spotify app one Android devices, they posted this on Spotify Community forum.
+For example, when Spotify wanted testers to test Spotify app on Android devices, they posted this on the Spotify Community forum.

 In researching for this post, I came across a lot of forum posts where people were asking questions like “Where can I find a part-time job as a beta-tester?”